 The Delaware Bay Horseshoe Crab Spawning Survey is conducted on 31 beaches in Delaware and New Jersey every May and June during the new and full moon evening high tides.
 Abbott’s Mill Nature Center administers the annual survey at Slaughter Beach, meeting at the Marvel Drive beach access road, across the street from our Marvel Saltmarsh Preserve and Boardwalk.
-New volunteer training is held in mid-April, and official survey dates/times are released in February.
+New volunteer training is held in mid-April, and official survey dates/times are released in February on our Activities Calendar.

 Project Feederwatcher – ON HOLD

 November through April.
 Relax at Abbott’s Mill while participating in this Cornell Lab of Ornithology program.
 Flock to the Wet Lab to enjoy coffee, tea, and socialize while collecting data on the birds present.